Category Archives: History

 Whether or not one calls it zoning, the U.S. has had geographic restrictions on polluters since colonial times.
 The article ‘Knowing’ Industrial Pollution: Nuisance Law and the Power of Tradition in a Time of Rapid Economic Change, 1840-1864 by Christine Meisner Rosen provides a revealing history:

-, street drains, and streams.
+… colonial governments passed ordinances requiring the owners of slaughterhouses and other nuisance business to clean their premises and forbidding them to toss their wastes into adjacent streets, street drains, and streams.
 They also used their police powers to separate the traditional nuisance industries from people living in densely settled parts of towns, villages, and cities by relegating those industries to peripheral locations.
 To institutionalize the principle of separation, several colonial governments enacted laws that authorized municipal governments to regulate the location of nuisance industries.
 Elsewhere, colonial and early national town and state governments protected communities against egregious industrial stenches through public nuisance actions, using their police powers to force businesses that violated the norm of separation to shut down and relocate to less densely populated areas.

 That was the regulatory response to traditional nuisances like slaughterhouses and tanneries.
 But when industrial pollution began impacting the quality of urban life, the law could not adapt to rapid change.
 Judges and juries were blind to the harms caused by new technologies, a blindness that seems to have been rooted in cognitive psychology.
 Industrial pollution was too new and unfamiliar; judges could not conceive that the impacts were equal to — or worse than — traditional nuisances.